emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/index.md

 We have a fun workshop planned for you all.

-In addition to class time on **Mondays from 3-5p PST**, we will offer an optional "Office Hours" time on **Thursdays from 4-5p PST**.
+In addition to class time on **Mondays from 3-5p PT**, we will offer an optional "Office Hours" time on **Thursdays from 4-5p PT**.
 These Office Hours will alternate between troubleshooting sessions where you can bring anything in R that you've been working on and would like some guidance with, and "SharkyR" talks, where shark scientists will come and give a presentation about how they have used R in their work.

 We have the schedule for both below.

-## Class Schedule (Mon, 3-5p PST):
+## Class Schedule (Mon, 3-5p PT):

 Week | Date | Topics Covered
 ---|---|---|---